fonoster/fonoster/README.md

 **Privacy Concerns:**

-- Government/military unable to benefit
+- Government/military unable to benefit (Due to regulations)
-- Health organization have limited access on many countries
+- Health organization have limited access on many countries (Due to regulations)

 **Technical Complexity:**